Utkar5hM/utkar5hm.github.io/_posts/HackTheBox/2022-12-05-magicinformer.md

 }
 ```

-After uploading the file and having a netcat listener at `4242`.
-I loaded the file and successfully received a shell and got the flag:
+After uploading the file and having a netcat listener at `4242`. we loaded the file and successfully received a shell and got the flag:
 ![](/assets/img/htb/magicinformer/TheMagicInformer-6.png)